JEELDONGA18/Bio-Astra/README.md

 This flowchart represents the architecture of the Bio-Astra Dashboard application with a focus on the interaction between the frontend, backend, and data sources.

-1. *Frontend (React + Vite on Vercel)*
+1. *Frontend (React on Vercel)*
-    - The frontend is built using React and Vite, deployed on Vercel.
+    - The frontend is built using React, deployed on Vercel.
-It handles user interactions, data visualization, and API communication.React +Vite Project on Vercel (Frontend)
+It handles user interactions, data visualization, and API communication.
+React Project on Vercel (Frontend)
     - The frontend framework handles user inputs and sends API requests to the backend for search, chat, and data retrieval operations.

 2. *Backend (Python Flask on Render)*